coder-ashman/ollama/macos_actions/SETUP.md

 - `unread_last_hour` now accepts an optional two-digit hour argument to limit the window (e.g., `unread_last_hour(06)` or `{"script":"unread_last_hour","payload":{"hours":"06"}}`).
   When omitted or blank it pulls unread mail from midnight to the present.
+- Responses for the unread inbox scripts now include `window.start`, `window.end`, and `window.hours_back` metadata so you can confirm the range the gateway used.
+- Direct calls to `/scripts/...` continue to return raw JSON.
+Use the autosizer proxy (e.g., Open WebUI chat with `unread_last_hour(06)`) when you want the Markdown summary.
 - If the LLM call fails, the proxy falls back to a basic per-thread outline so you still see raw highlights.
 Check the autosizer logs for `Email summary LLM request failed` to diagnose network or credentials issues.